About Our Site

 If you have any feedback or suggestions on how to improve our site please contact us.
 Our email appears in the green footer section of the site.
 Please scroll over the email & click on it to see the actual address, as the default displayed address is designed to catch spam bots.

 Our site is still relatively small when compared against the vastness of the web.
-We plan to regularly add new calculators to the site each month, though we are doing it slowly to ensure each calculator is best in class on the web before we launch it.
+We plan to regularly add new calculators to the site, though we are doing it slowly to ensure each calculator is best in class on the web before we launch it.

 Our sitemap is located below & if you have requests for specific types of calculators, please ask as we use reader feedback to prioritize the roll out of new calculators across this site.